 Winter in Patagonia spells heaven for snow lovers and skiing aficionados will have plenty of options.
 Santiago, the Chilean capital, is surrounded by brilliant ski resorts, as is the southern Argentinian hub of Bariloche.
 Although winter runs from June to September, August is the month with the most consistent snowfall, so if booking your trip ahead of time (which you should be doing) this is by far the safest month to choose, if you want to have a premium powder guarantee.

 September – the perfect month of all?
 Indeed, it is!

-In Europe and North America, September marks the back-to-school season which means cheaper prices and fewer tourists for those who can get away.
-North of the equator temperatures will start to drop, bringing a relief to the heat of summer, whilst the south sees an increase in temperatures and the start of a vibrant Spring.
+In Europe and North America, September marks the back-to-school season which translates into cheaper prices and fewer tourists down our neck of the woods as most people return to their busy lives.
+North of the equator, the temperatures will start to drop, bringing a relief to the scorch of summer, whilst the south sees an increase in temperatures and the start of a vibrant Spring.

 Rio de Janeiro is absolutely resplendent this month, so if you missed out on visiting during Carnival season, this could be a fabulous choice too.

 The shoulder season is here again and now would be a great time to visit the two largest countries in South America: Argentina and Brazil.
 Why?
 Because a tour of discovery in such extensive nations calls for several internal flights, which can add up to quite a bit.
 In October, you can score some incredible deals so you can fit even more into your journey.